samuelgfeller/slim-example-project/docs/cheatsheet.md

 <details>
   <summary><h2>Translations in JS modules</h2></summary>

 Translations are done in the backend by PHP `gettext()` function.
-In Javascript we have 2 issues.
-First one is that the .po editor knows that specific strings that only exist in the JS files have to be translated and fetches them with the Poedit function "Update from code" and second is to actually receive the translated string.

-Poedit recognizes all strings that are an argument for the function `__()` to be translated meaning it's enough to call the dummy function `__()` with the strings to translate and adding the public dir to a source path in Poedit: Translation -> Properties -> Source paths -> add `public`.

-To get the translated words it's a bit more complicated though.
-Currently, this is done via an Ajax request that loads in the background while the page is getting loaded.
+To access them via Javascript we can make an Ajax request that loads in the background while the page loads.
 This obviously adds a delay for the availability of the translated words so this method should only be used with "secondary" things that are not visible on the page on load.
-It works for things like modal boxes that are displayed only after a user action is made as there is most probably enough time for the Ajax request to be done loading before the action is being made and the content is needed.
+It works for things like modal boxes that are displayed only after a user action is being made.
+There is most probably enough time for the Ajax request to be done loading before the content is needed.

+Another aspect to take into account is that the `.po` editor fetches only the strings that are an argument for the function `__()` to be translated meaning it's enough to call the dummy function `__()` with the strings for them to be recognized by the editor.
+If not done already, the public dir has to be added as a source path in Poedit:
+`Translation -> Properties -> Source paths -> add -> public/`.
+Now the button "Update from code" should work.

 ```js
 import {__} from "../../general-js/functions.js";